-In reality, it typically takes a month from your last day at your old job before your retirement plan can be transferred or rolled over.
+In reality, it typically takes a month from your last day before your retirement plan can be rolled over.
 It’s also usually during this time where people forget about their old plan.
 Although there may be some benefits to leaving your old 401(k) or 403(b) with your old job, in most cases it makes sense to roll an old 401(k) over into a traditional IRA.

 When you leave your job, your 401(k) should go with you

 With a traditional IRA, there are no tax consequences and you will be able to continue the tax-deferred growth.
-You will also be able to have more control over your investment expenses and options and have the ability to consolidate your accounts at one institution.
+You’ll also have more control over your investment expenses and options.
+Consolidating your accounts at one institution is another benefit.

 Roth conversions have also become more popular since the passing of the new tax code, as most investors able to take advantage of lower marginal tax brackets.
 Although there are income limitations on who can contribute to a Roth IRA, anyone can make one Roth conversion per year regardless of income.

-If you’re working with a CERTIFIED FINANCIAL PLANNER™ professional, this process should be much easier as your advisor can help you weigh the pros and cons based on your situation.
+If you’re working with a CERTIFIED FINANCIAL PLANNER™ professional, this process should be much easier.
+Your advisor can help you weigh the pros and cons based on your situation.
 At Darrow, we facilitate much of the logistics on behalf of our clients.
 If you’re not yet working with a financial advisor, take some time to assess your options for your old 401(k) or old 403(b), but consider setting a three month reminder for yourself to take action.